katcipis/sophia/notes/books/dealers-lightining.md

 Some notes from the [book](https://www.amazon.com/Dealers-Lightning-Xerox-PARC-Computer-ebook/dp/B0029PBVCA).

-# Short Sight
+# Interactive Computing and Short Sightedness

-Sometimes I feel funny by thinking that the opinion of people that seem smarter than me doesn't make sense, because it is counter intuitive that I may be seeing something that they don't, and yet when you look at history it is very normal that people that are exceptionally smart and created great things can sometimes, given their blind spots and biases, were also terribly wrong about other things.
+Sometimes I feel funny by thinking that the opinion of people that seem smarter than me doesn't make sense, because it is counter intuitive that I may be seeing something that they don't, and yet when you look at history it is very normal that people that are exceptionally smart and created great things can sometimes, given their blind spots and biases, be also terribly wrong about other things.

 One of the first things that surprised me was how a LOT of very talented engineers saw no future on personal computing and interactive computing